12 Types of Tape That Serve Every Need You've Ever Have

 6) Electrical Tape

-Electrical tape is one of the most important things to have in your tool kit.
+Electrical tape is one of the most important things to have in your tool kit, and knowing how to use this tape correctly needs to be tucked in your mind.
 These types of tape are used to insulate wires, though it can also be used on other objects that conduct electricity.

 This tape is typically available in colors like black, green, red, and yellow to help you keep track of various connections.
 They're also made from different types of plastic materials but vinyl is certainly the most popular.